Home Blog Stock Option Exercise

 10. Handle Tax Repercussions.
 The tax repercussions of exercising your stock options should be considered.
 Ordinary income tax or other tax requirements may apply to the difference between the exercise price and the stock's fair market value at the time of exercise.
 Speak with a tax expert to comprehend the tax implications unique to your circumstances.

-Key Terms for the Stock Option Exercise
+Key Terms for a Stock Option Exercise

 • Stock Option: A financial derivative that allows the holder to buy or sell a certain number of shares of a company's stock at a set price within a given time frame.